Table of Contents

 • NLP-based search improvements

 Klevu is solid for growing stores but less flexible at scale.
-If your catalog structure gets messy (variants, bundles, long-tail attributes), you’ll feel the ceiling.
+If your catalog structure gets messy (variants, bundles, long-tail attributes), you’ll feel the ceiling in relevance control and reporting depth.

 8. Doofinder